hdtrinh/movie_classifier/README.md

 ###  Example

 ```
-movie_classifier --title "Othello" --description "The evil Iago pretends to be friend of Othello in order to manipulate him to serve his own end in the film version of this Shakespeare classic.
+movie_classifier --title "Othello" --description "The evil Iago pretends to be friend of Othello in order to manipulate him to serve his own end in the film version of this Shakespeare classic."
 ```

 ### Output